Wildsong/docker-ArcGISWebAppBuilder/README.md

 ### Copy widgets to storage

-The command "make widgets" will copy the widget files downloaded in "WebAppBuilderForArcGIS" into the esri_widgets volume.
-I will make this part of the Dockerfile eventually.
+The command "make widgets" copies the widget files that you downloaded as part of "WebAppBuilderForArcGIS" into the esri_widgets volume.
+I might make this part of the Dockerfile eventually.

 ### Deployment

-You have options now, I have a docker-compose.yml and also two make commands.
-Eventually I plan to add a file manager into the Docker Compose setup but for now all it launches is a wabde container.
+You have several options now, I am currently migrating everything to Docker Swarm but still have a docker-compose.yml and also two make commands.

+Run this script will start it as a "docker service"
+If you use this script I assume you are using only one node, because it uses volumes that are local.

+    ./swarm.sh

+OR run it in Docker Compose.

     docker-compose up -d

-You can accomplish the exact same thing with
+OR you can accomplish the exact same thing with docker alone with

     make daemon